Married for nearly 30 years, Penny and Todd Sheneman have been a team for more than half their lives.

 When Todd shared his thoughts with Penny, a certified nursing assistant at the time, her immediate reaction was, “Hey, maybe I should just go to truck driving school and go with you!”

-Convinced that Todd would eventually talk her out of it, Penny went to truck driving school and found she really enjoyed it.
+Convinced that Todd would eventually talk her out of it, Penny went to truck driving school in South Bend, Indiana and found she really enjoyed it.
 Good money, a satisfying career, an opportunity to travel, and a chance to spend more time together — what could be better?
 The rest is history.

 Starting Out at PAM